thanhdt-vietmap/vietmap-compose/docs/docs/layers.md

 A map style primarily consists of sources and layers.
 Sources contain the data included on the map, and layers configure how that data is displayed.
-With MapLibre Compose, you can dynamically configure sources and layers with `@Composable` functions:
+With VietMap Compose, you can dynamically configure sources and layers with `@Composable` functions:

 ```kotlin